International Frameworks Guide Government Policymaking and Resource Allocation Around Aging

 While a growing number of countries have aging strategies, much more needs to be done to define specific plans or legally binding instruments that address population aging.

-In 2016, the unanimous adoption of a five-year Global Strategy and Action Plan on Ageing and Health (GSAP) by the World Health Assembly reinvigorated efforts to mainstream aging, urging Member States to adopt national plans to support older populations - and a range of national and sub-jurisdictional plans have developed since.
+In 2016, the unanimous adoption of a five-year Global Strategy and Action Plan on Ageing and Health (GSAP) by the World Health Assembly reinvigorated efforts to mainstream aging, urging Member States to adopt national plans to support older populations; a range of national and sub-jurisdictional plans have developed since.
 Following the expiration of GSAP in 2020, the United Nations (UN) General Assembly proclaimed 2021–2030 as the UN Decade of Healthy Ageing – a global initiative to catalyze actions that meaningfully improve the lives of older people through a whole-of-government, whole-of-society approach.
-The Decade provides a ten-indicator framework to track country progress toward its goals, which includes the presence of national plans on healthy aging.
+The Decade provides a ten-indicator framework to track country progress toward its goals, including the adoption of national plans on healthy aging.

 According to the Decade of Healthy Ageing Baseline Report, in 2020, 105 United Nations Member States (54 percent) had reported a national plan that aligned with healthy aging principles.
-As of February 2022, FP Analytics research found that 128 United Nations Member States - 66.3 percent of total Member States - had developed at least one targeted national or subnational law, policy, or plan related to aging.
-In at least six countries, one or more subnational jurisdictions have formulated plans of their own.
-These subnational plans exist at the state or province level in Belgium, Canada, Italy, the Netherland, the United Kingdom, and the United States.
+Based on publicly accessible documents, FP Analytics research found that, as of November 2023, 141 United Nations Member States—73 percent of total Member States—had developed at least one targeted national or subnational policy, plan, or law related to aging.
+In at least eight countries where no national law, policy, or plan was identified, one or more subnational jurisdictions have formulated plans of their own, while others have both national and subnational plans.
+These subnational plans exist at the state or provincial level in Australia, Belgium, Canada, Italy, the Netherlands, the United Kingdom, and the United States, among others.
+FP Analytics prioritized plans publicly available in English, Spanish, and French.
+Additionally, widely used translation tools such as Google Translate and ChatGPT’s GPT-4, which both use AI to assist in contextual translation, were utilized to translate some non-English language plans, with the output cross-checked by FPA researchers where relevant.
+This report analyzes a variety of plans, policies, programs, strategies, and laws—the term “plan” has been used as a shorthand to describe this collection of policy documents.

 Figure 2